berzerk0/GitPage/CTF-Writeups/LazySysAdmin-VulnHub.md

 Before beginning, I added its IP to my hosts file for convenience.

-[Here](https://pastebin.com/raw/briMUhtu) is a very quick summary *__that is entirely full of spoilers__* - it doesn't show my methodology or process.
+[Here](https://pastebin.com/raw/briMUhtu) is a very quick summary __*that is entirely composed of spoilers*__ -

+It doesn't show my methodology or process.
-This will tell you how to get the root flag, but you won't learn much.
+It will tell you how to get the root flag, but you won't learn much.
 It's also encrypted (weakly) - but if you can root the box using just the spoiler, you'll know how to decode it.

-## Method

-### 1. Initial Scans
+## 1. Initial Scans
 As always, we start with `nmap`

 *  `nmap -sV -T4 lazysysadmin.ctf`